Saxenda Weight Loss Pen

 Every time you use Saxenda, you must use a needle.
 After each dose, the needle CANNOT be reused and must be disposed of appropriately using the sharps bin that is provided with the treatment.

 If your sharps bin is full, you must dispose of it appropriately.
-Each county accross the UK works differently, some areas allow you to dispose of needles at your local surgery, some at your pharmacy and others require for you to contact your local council for a collection.
+Each county across the UK works differently, some areas allow you to dispose of needles at your local surgery, some at your pharmacy and others require you to contact your local council for a collection.